-When you need outsourced modeling resources to periodically run and review your CECL model, Baker Tilly CECL specialists are the ideal solution.
-Our Value Architects™ bring big data and technology know-how to help you with any adjustments to your model.
+When you need outsourced modeling resources to periodically run and review your CECL model, lean on Baker Tilly CECL specialists to bring together big data and technology know-how to help you with any adjustments to your model or methodology.
 Baker Tilly simplifies your regulatory stress with the specialists you need, when you need them.
 Our team understands the need to co-source or outsource depending on your organization’s resource demands.

-Testing your model – Once your organization has your models created, you will need to test the modeling throughout the first two to three quarters it is run.
+Testing your CECL model – Once your organization has your models created, it is essential to test the modeling throughout its first two to three quarters.
 Our professionals can assist you in running your model, helping you understand issue areas, and adjusting or remediating the model.

-Independent validation will be required for models developed in-house or by a third-party.
+Independent validation will be required for models developed in-house or by a third party.
 For most organizations, validation will be required at least annually.
-For your financial statement impact, best practice is an annual or periodic validation to understand any material impacts.
+For your financial statement impact, a best practice is an annual or periodic validation to understand any material impacts.

-Our model validation can include a wide range of procedures including:
+Our CECL model validation can include a wide range of procedures including: